Warning: Excessive Schmoopiness

 "Yeah, four years of your damn googly eyes."

-"Technically," Abed points firmly, "the googly eyes started in 2009 so it's actually eight years, maybe less if we deduct the time they broke up."
+"Technically," Abed starts, with one of his firm finger points at the ceiling.
+"The googly eyes started in 2009 so it's actually eight years, maybe less if we deduct the time they broke up."

 "They still made goo-goo eyes even then.
 It was twice as bad," Pierce mumbles, mouth full and spitting flakes of chicken.

-"Oh Troy," Britta strokes his back softly.
+"Oh Troy," Britta says, a little too patronizing as she shakes her head and pats his back softly.
 "Everything sounds weird to you.
 Remember you couldn't stop laughing when I said bagel?"

-The group laugh in reminiscence and Troy shakes his head with a wry smile, "That's because you say it wrong."
+The group laugh in reminiscence and Troy turns to her with a wry smile.
+"That's because you say it wrong."

 "Well, forgive me for trying to bring some diversity."

-Jeff laughs, "You're not bringing diversity by mispronouncing the word bagel."
+Jeff grins.
+"You're not bringing diversity by mispronouncing the word bagel."

 Pierce suddenly looks up from his plate a little confused.
 "What are we arguing about again?"